Hardware and software setup

 A distinctive feature of mice as a class of devices is the good standardization of hardware

 Wireless mouse batteries can be recharged both outside the mouse and inside it (just like batteries in mobile phones).
-In the latter case, the mouse must be periodically connected to stationary power via a cable, docking station or induction power pad.
+In the latter case, the mouse must be periodically connected to a stationary power supply via a cable, docking station or induction power pad.

-v Optical connection.
+v optical connection.

 v Radio communication.